Featured photo by @phil.behncke

 1. The light pollution is a big factor that affects the visibility of the Northern Lights.
 That is the reason why companies who operate the Northern Lights tours drive outside the city in order to get higher chances of seeing them.

 2. Moon: A natural source of light which cannot be turned off, and we cannot get away from it.
 Sometimes when the Moon is very bright, it makes it harder to see the Northern Lights.
 However, every night is different and there is not a rule.
-If we are lucky, we will get some clouds that will cover it for a while so we can enjoy of a good aurora show.
+If we are lucky, we will get some clouds that will cover it for a while so we can enjoy

-3. The clouds: Iceland is a country with a lot of micro systems.
-Saying this, the weather is really hard to predict.
+3. The clouds: Iceland is a country with a lot of

 If you do not believe me, check en.vedur.is on a certain date/time, and compare it with the actual weather.
 Maybe 80% of the times it will be inaccurate (sorry guys).